Conte-Ecology/basinCharacteristics/fwsWetlands/README.md

 Raster name: fwsWetlands <br>
 Description: This layer represents the FWS wetlands defined as "open water" (where "WETLAND_TYPE" = "Estuarine and Marine Wetland", "Freshwater Emergent Wetland", or "Freshwater Forested/Shrub Wetland").

+These rasters are meant to be run through the `zonalStatistics` process in the parent `basinCharacteristics` folder.

 ## Notes

-- The states included specify the final ranger
+- The states listed in the "Specify inputs" section of the script will determine the spatial range of the output

 - The layers for Maryland (MD) and the District of Columbia (DC) overlap in the FWS data, but not in the state boundary layer.
 DC is not included in "states" (only MD is used).
 In the state boundaries layer, "District of Columbia" must be specified if including Maryland.